Appdynamics/api-commandline-tool/USAGE.md

 # Usage
-Below you will find a list of all available namespaces and commands available with .
+Below you will find a list of all available namespaces and commands available with `act.sh`.
 The given examples allow you to understand, how each command is used.
 For more complex examples, have a look into [RECIPES.md](RECIPES.md)

 ## Global